NoGriphy/Quadruple-Robot-Dog-Open-sourced-/README.md

 ---

-### ( Before We Begin, I Just Want to Show You My Legacy Designs - Neglect this if you don't really care. ):
+### ( Before We Begin, I Just Want to Show You My Legacy Designs - Neglect This If You Don't Really Care. ):
 ---
 ### - ( Individual Component View ) -
 <p align="center">